 - Blocked DNS.
-DNS events that are blocked as a result of an acceptable use policy.
+DNS events that are blocked as a result of access control settings in a policy.

 - Blocked HTTP.
-HTTP events that are blocked as a result of an acceptable use policy.
+HTTP events that are blocked as a result of access control settings in a policy.

 After selecting the metric, you must select the dimension that’s used to group this data.
 For example, you can group event or activity data by domain, category, location, and more.
 For a complete list of dimensions that are currently available for the dashboard, see Dashboard dimensions.